 Equal rights are very dear to us and Reykjavik Energy strives to ensure non-discrimination between the company’s employees by systematically endeavouring to:

 Our non-discrimination policy constitutes a commitment to steadily improve in the field of equal rights.
-At the Reykjavik Energy Group we realise that equal rights do not come of their own accord.
+At the Reykjavik Energy Group we realise that equality won't happen by itself.

 Reykjavik Energy’s equal rights implementation plan for 2019-2020 presents the objectives and actions of the company’s Equal Rights Committee.